 - Thursday: controversial or oppositional stance

-Perhaps the most important sentence spoken during the session was my favorite takeaway: “Don’t confuse virality with relevance”
+Perhaps the most important sentence spoken during the session was: “Don’t confuse virality with relevance”

 Marcus Tober of Searchmetrics gave those in attendance a sneak peek at the soon-to-be-released 2014 edition of the Searchmetrics Ranking Factors Rank Correlation study.
 After the mandatory “correlation does not equal causation” disclaimer, we were off and running.